Roy Harris (1898-1979)

 Cowboy Songs, orchestra (fp.
 24 October 1939, American School of the Air, CBS)

-He's Gone Away: Appalachian folk-song, baritone and soprano soli, with 5-part chorus (pub.
+He's Gone away: Appalachian folk-song, baritone and soprano soli, with 5-part chorus (pub.
 1939)

 Choral Fanfare, chorus (1939)